Student Program Overview

 Of course, non-clinical activities are equally important so there are plenty of opportunities to get out and about in the far west, to visit national parks, to enjoy the slower pace of life and learn what it is like to live and work in the bush.
 The people of the far west are generous, hospitable, the climate is pleasant during the academic year and every student will learn something new and enjoy a rewarding experience here.
 So visit the far west and see for yourself.

 Australian University Students participating in a rural placement through the Broken Hill University Department of Rural Health will be required to pay a weekly accommodation fee of $25.00.
 For more information regarding student accommodation, please visit the Student Accommodation website.

-Students will be advised of their placement fee prior to arrival.
+Students will be advised of the accommodation fee prior to arrival.

 International University Student placement fees are managed separately, students will be advised following acceptance of application.’
 Please Note: Due to high demand by Australian students, we are currently unable to take students from overseas (with the exception of dental students).

 All student placements are 2 week minimum placements.

 Additional information for students interested in the following Health Services:

 The ENRICH Program is an optional weekly Interprofessional Learning opportunity for students.
 Click on the links below to find out more.....